curl / Development / runtests.pl

 -d

--E <exclude_file>
+-E \<exclude_file\>

-Load the exclude_file with additional reasons why certain tests should be skipped.
-Useful when testing with external HTTP proxies in which case some of the tests aren't appropriate.
 The file contains colon-delimited lines.
 The first field contains the type of exclusion, the second field contains a pattern and the final field contains the reason why matching tests should be skipped.
-The exclusion types are fkeyword, ftest, and ftool.
+The exclusion types are keyword, test, and tool.

--e
+-e or --test-event

 -f